MilindModi/online-quiz/README.md

 http://server_domain_or_IP:8080
 ```

-If you are using localhost, you can see 127.0.0.1 to view the website and all details will
+If you are using localhost, you can see our app at 127.0.0.1:8080

 # Screenshots